Controversial tips to enhance self-care

 Don’t say “Yes” when you mean “No”.
 Practice this.

-While exercise has been proven to treat depressive episodes and is acknowledged as a protective factor, it’s not your only healthy coping mechanism.
+While exercise is important and is acknowledged as a protective factor, it’s not your only healthy coping mechanism.
 Naps are also the best.
 Rest is the best!

 Internalised negative thoughts breed contempt.
 Breathe.
 Remember your worth.